 Using customer service scorecards in your call center is one of the most important practices a manager can exercise.
 For more information about call center agent scorecards, we've gone into great detail and even included downloaded customer service scorecard templates here.

-1. Body Language is Important - Even Over the Phone
+1. Body Language is Important when Speaking on the Phone

 You might be thinking "well, they can't see me, so why does my posture matter?"
 Interestingly enough your posture can really affect the way you conversate with the caller.
 If you are working from home, sprawled out on the couch taking customer calls you are going to sound unenthused and uninterested.
 If you are sitting up straight at a desk you are going to be more motivated to help assist the caller with whatever they need.